Crooks Report: Contents

-The Report is very critical of the Department's capacity to implement their own self-imposed measures, partly because they were very ambitious, and partly because the Department had very little in way of accountability, and very much in the way of corruption.
-(Note: Barrachina.
-Barrachina noted goals in the Department's Policing Plans (and the Crooks Report too) were 'very difficult to achieve' despite being regarded as 'necessary.'
-The Report deemed only five of 28 targets set by the first Policing Plan as met, noting performance on the second Plan was 'very difficult to measure [in 2008]' Barrachina.)
+The Report is very critical of the department's capacity to implement their own self-imposed measures, partly because they were very ambitious, and partly because the department had very little in way of accountability, and very much in the way of corruption.
+(Note: Barrachina 2013.
+Barrachina 2013 noted goals in the Department's Policing Plans (and the Crooks Report too) were 'very difficult to achieve' despite being regarded as 'necessary.'
+The Report deemed only five of 28 targets set by the first Policing Plan as met, noting performance on the second Plan was 'very difficult to measure [in 2008]' Barrachina 2013.)
 The Report makes 167 recommendations for policing reform, presented in nine sections spanning 174 pages.

 According to Carlos Barrachina and Alejandro Monjaraz (of the University of Quintana Roo), the Report's recommended measures regarding professionalisation were 'the most important,' noting it 'clearly indicates the need' to standardise and modernise police training (initial and continuous), practice, and advancement.
-(Note: Barrachina.
-Per Barrachina, main conclusions were criminal investigations (rudimentary, amateur, lacking), public trust in and thus cooperation with police (declining), data for and practice of investigations, intelligence, and forensics (limited, lacking, poor), deliverable results and perception of (lacking), corruption and perception of (growing), complaints against police (urgent), internal affairs office (very small), political will to meet internal modernisation goals (none), leadership practice (traditional, not proactive, not effective, not adaptive), and respect for human rights in training, operations, and management (weak).)
+(Note: Barrachina 2013.
+Per Barrachina 2013, main conclusions were criminal investigations (rudimentary, amateur, lacking), public trust in and thus cooperation with police (declining), data for and practice of investigations, intelligence, and forensics (limited, lacking, poor), deliverable results and perception of (lacking), corruption and perception of (growing), complaints against police (urgent), internal affairs office (very small), political will to meet internal modernisation goals (none), leadership practice (traditional, not proactive, not effective, not adaptive), and respect for human rights in training, operations, and management (weak).)
 According to Jennifer Peirce and Alexandre Veyrat-Pontet (of the Inter-American Development Bank), the Report showed the 'police force needs to be better equipped and trained and more effectively deployed,' underscoring the 'added challenges and complexities brought on by transnational crime dynamics, increased drug trafficking, and youth gang dynamics' which traditional (amateur) community policing was 'not equipped to overcome.'
+(Note: Peirce 2013.
+Per Peirce 2013, key challenges identified were technology for investigations (lacking), policing legislation (inadequate), standard operating procedures for investigations and internal affairs (lacking), leadership practice and structures (poor), discipline (lacking), complaints against police (rising), corruption (present), and officers' working conditions (poor).)
 According to Raymond Shepherd (of the US Army Command and General Staff College), the Report most significantly identified and recommended a myriad sorely needed improvements to human capital.
-(Note: Shepherd.
-Per Shepherd, main findings were quality assurance (weak), follow through on performance indicators (weak), investigations (chronically underdeveloped, increasingly ineffective, not proactive), support and analysis processes for investigations (ineffective), collaboration with other agencies (little or none), governing Ministry leadership (not clear), means to measure performance (absent), focus of leadership (micromanaging, not leading), focus of officers' work (administrative, not policing), training in community policing (inadequate), and training in ethical policing and leadership (inadequate).)
+(Note: Shepherd 2010.
+Per Shepherd 2010, main findings were quality assurance (weak), follow through on performance indicators (weak), investigations (chronically underdeveloped, increasingly ineffective, not proactive), support and analysis processes for investigations (ineffective), collaboration with other agencies (little or none), governing Ministry leadership (not clear), means to measure performance (absent), focus of leadership (micromanaging, not leading), focus of officers' work (administrative, not policing), training in community policing (inadequate), and training in ethical policing and leadership (inadequate).)